BIH-MI/opt/README.md

 For using the OPT on one computer, the bundle can be placed anywhere on the PC.
 In a multi-user setting, the OPT needs to be stord on an internal network drive that all users can access.
 *The OPT does not work in oneline appliations, such as Office 365.*

 Once you have downloaded the repository and selected the required bundle, you can start the OPT by double-clicking on "OPT_Excel.xslm" or "OPT_LibreOffice.ods".
-Now you can go directly to the configuration worksheet.
-Make all necessary configurations there.
-Right-click on the worksheet tab and select "(Un-)Hide" to (un)hide the worksheet.
-Finally, you can also protect the document structure with a password (Menu -> Tools -> Protect document structure).
-Please make sure to store the password safely - the password cannot be recovered.
+Please perform the entire configuration according to the description in the user manual before using it for the first time.

 ## License